100mslive/100ms-docs/common/recordings.md

 ![Destinations](/docs/v2/recording-storage-settings-step6.png)

 The above message ensures that your configuration is successful now, and all your recordings will start collecting in your configured destination.

+### Configure recording storage with 100ms API

+Recording storage for cloud providers like Amazon S3, Google Cloud and Alibaba OSS storage is currently supported through [Policy](https://www.100ms.live/docs/server-side/v2/api-reference/policy/create-template-via-api) API.
+You can configure the **`type`** field of recording object to `s3` for AWS, `oss` for Alibaba Object Storage Service and `gs` for Google Cloud Storage with the following details:

+- Access Key: Access Key for your OSS/GCP Bucket
+- Secret Key: Secret Key for your OSS/GCP Bucket
+- Bucket: Name of the bucket
+- Region: Name of the region where your bucket is located in
+- Prefix for Upload Path: Define the directory name (optional)

 ## Storage path for recordings